 - Massachusetts's Congress disarmed loyalists so they could not "join with the open and avowed enemies of America" to inflict "ruin and destruction...against these Colonies."
 2 AMERICAN ARCHIVES 793 (4th Ser., Peter Force ed., 1839) (May 1775). - General Washington to General Lee: "The Tories should be disarmed immediately though it is probable that they may have secured their arms...until called upon to use them against us."
-4 id. at 895 (January 1776). - "[T]o frustrate the mischievous machinations, and restrain the wicked practices of these men" who "have taken part with our oppressors," the Continental Congress "recommended" that "they ought to be disarmed."
-Id. at 1629 (January 1776).
+4 id. at 395 (January 1776). - "[T]o frustrate the mischievous machinations, and restrain the wicked practices of these men" who "have taken part with our oppressors," the Continental Congress "recommended" that "they ought to be disarmed."
+Id. at 1629 (January 1776). - Governor Trumbull to General Schuyler: "I do sincerely congratulate you on...disarming the Tories....Suppressing such enemies...is of very great importance."
+Id. at 899 (January 1776). - Translator James Deane informed the Six Nations that loyalists "were preparing themselves for war against us-that they had procured arms, and would attack us with the first favourable opportunity," so they were disarmed.
+Id. at 855 (January 1776).